uoFishbox/obsidian-double-extension-blocker/README.md

 In Obsidian, when an attachment file such as a `.pdf` cannot be found in the Vault, it becomes an "unresolved link."
 When this link is opened, an undesired markdown file with an extension like `.pdf.md` is created.

-This plugin monitors file creation and blocks the creation of files with double extensions in the format `.{extension}.md`.
+This plugin monitors file creation and blocks the creation of files with double extension in the format `.{extension}.md`.

 ## Features